-Learn more in our blog: What is Artificial Intelligence and How Can it Improve Sales and Customer Service?
+Learn more about chat bots and live chat in our blog: What is Artificial Intelligence and How Can it Improve Sales and Customer Service?

 Maybe it's a good time to talk about video...

-Here are four ideas for creating your company videos:
+Here are THree ideas for creating your company videos:

 - Answers to some of the most common sales questions.
-Get a sales person in front of the camera and let them answer the question!
+Get someone in front of the camera and let them answer the question!
 Now you're going to have a library of content that helps address the commonly asked questions that can help people before they reach out to your team.
 This increases their trust in your company and your products and/or services.

 - Cost explanation videos.
 Openly and honestly talk about pricing and common objections to your price.
 This will be so helpful to potential customers when narrowing down their options.